Table of Contents

-In this article we are going to discuss the theory propounded by John Austin, called as the law is the command of the sovereign, analytical theory, positivism, analytical positivism, command theory, etc. Here we will discuss Austin’s life in brief, his role in the law, his theory, etc. and also discuss the criticism of Austin’s theory of law as a command of the sovereign by the different jurists.
+In this article we are going to discuss the theory propounded by John Austin, called as the law is the command of the sovereign, analytical theory of law, legal positivism, analytical positivism, command theory, austin theory of positive law, etc. Here we will discuss Austin’s life in brief, his role in the law, his theory, etc. and also discuss the criticism of Austin’s theory of law as a command of the sovereign by the different jurists.
 Let’s get the start.

 Austin applied the analytical method and he confined his field of study only to the positive law.
-The school founded by him is called by various names, – analytical, positivism, analytical positivism.
-They say that the word ‘positivism’ was started by Augusta Comte to indicate the particular method of study.
+The school founded by him is called by various names, – Analytical School, positivism, analytical positivism, Imperative School, Austinian School, etc. They say that the word ‘positivism’ was started by Augusta Comte to indicate the particular method of study.
 It is called Command Theory.
 Roscoe Pound called Austin theory as ‘threat theory’.
 Prof. Allen called Austin’s theory as ‘Imperative school’.

 Who is John Austin:-

 John Austin is the founder of the Analytical school and father of the English Jurisprudence.
 He was born in 1790.
 He was elected to the chair of Jurisprudence at the University if London in 1826.
 His lectures delivered in the London University were published in 1832 under the title ‘the Province of Jurisprudence Determined’.